 Precision F-Strike: INTERCEPTION has two from the Observer.
 "TIME'S UP BITCH", directed at Noah in a taunting manner for not being able to get the journal in time, and "SHUT THE FUCK UP", directed at Firebrand for interrupting his broadcast.

-"Bridge to Nowhere" has a glorious one when HABIT mocks Noah's constant use of "Fuck you."
+"Bridge to Nowhere" has a glorious one when HABIT mocks Noah's lack of nerve.
 Noah's reply?

 If his personal Facebook is anything to go by, one was a real nosebleed after a bike accident, and the other was a red pen that was heated and broken onto a tissue.